DOGE28/Zerto-Upgrade-Tutorial/README.md

 There is a chance that when setting the host name using the appliance-manager, it doesn't get set properly.
 This will lead to HTTP 5XX errors supplied by Nginx.
 This typically means that the `hosts` file was not configured properly.

-Running the below command will edit the `hosts` file, and change the host name (adjust for the host name you want to use):
+Running the below command will edit the `hosts` file, and change the host name (adjust for the host name you want to use).
+Your host name will not include a domain, Ex. `host_name` is correct, `host_name.example.com` is wrong and will cause additional issues.

 ```
 sudo hostnamectl set-hostname YOUR_HOST_NAME